Sydney-Informatics-Hub/geopython/_episodes/02-MachineLearning.md

 topoY=data.variables['Y'][:]
 topoZ=np.array(data.variables['elev'][:])

-#Some filetypes and readers (like netcdf) can actually change the data directly on disk
+#Some file types and readers (like netcdf) can actually change the data directly on disk
 #Good practice, is to close the file when done (for safety and memory saving)
 data.close()
 ```